cardboardai/boardgame-bookie/boardgames/seafall/faq.md

 1.
   *Q:* Do curse cards stay with a ship after it sinks?

   *A:* No. When a ship sinks everything attached to that ship is lost, including curses.
-Everything is lost: everything in the hold such as goods and relics, ship upgrades via the upgrade action, and, to resolve the sinking of the ship, damage cards, which include curses.
-When a ship is rebuilt it does not inherit past modifications beyond game end upgrades, which can be thought of as a blueprint or advances in engineering within the province.
+Everything is lost: everything in the hold such as goods and relics, ship upgrades, and damage cards, which include curses.
+When a ship is rebuilt it does not inherit anything from the previous iteration of the ship, except it retains its game end upgrades; game end upgrades can be thought of as a blueprint or advances in engineering within the province.

+1.
+  *Q:* Is there a maximum size to a dice pool?

+  *A:* No. Despite there only being 15 dice provided by the game a dice pool can exceed this number.
+Therefore, record the results of the first 15 dice and re-roll the number necessary to reach the size of the dice pool.
+Often large dice pools result from explore endeavors after playing an advisor in combination with research cards among other modifiers.